butterswords/portfolio/_posts/.ipynb_checkpoints/2022-7-5-craft61-big-data-ai-global-south-notes-checkpoint.md

   * Then show the clusters on the world map

 ### My Key Takeaway
 Data visualization is both an art and a science.
 Some of the points made about visual analysis are well known in the field, and require individual creators to make choices that best fit their data, audience, and intentions.
-One of the others, specifically the choropleth of the world map, reiterated something I’ve struggled with.
-Who determines what countries are recognized, and how they are labeled, within products?
-Since most are created in the Global North, there is a fundamental imposition of values and worldviews that propagate any time we use these technologies.
+One of the others, specifically the choropleth of the world map, reiterated some things I’ve struggled with:
+* Who determines what countries are recognized, and how they are labeled, within products?
+* Since most are created in the Global North, there is a fundamental imposition of values and worldviews that propagate any time we use these technologies.
 Does your map recognize Congo as two nations?
-If so, what names does it use?
-For other countries with complex colonial histories, what name is used and does it match the way the people who live there refer to themselves?
+  * If so, what names does it use?
+* For other countries with complex colonial histories, what name is used and does it match the way the people who live there refer to themselves?

 ## Mohammad Rashidujjaman Rifat
 He explored what it was like working with religious communities around technology and AI.
 He brought up two case studies: 2017 in Bangladesh and 2020 (I didn’t capture where).
 I have captured some of his statements and quotes of participants to the best of my ability.
 Consider any quotes to be highly suspect unless you verify them directly with him.